SomeJakeGuy/gcbrickwork/README.md

     decide if it is a float or not.
 You can decide this based on the name or how the data looks.
 Ex: Gravity would be a float)
     * Vector Data (12 bytes).
 This is usually just a Vector3 in c/c++, or just three floats in other words.
     * Color Data (16 bytes).
 This is usually 4 integers next to each other, representing Red, Green, Blue, and opacity.

+### Jump / JMP
+These types of files typically table-like structures that are loaded into RAM during run-time.
+* JMP Files contain a giant header block and data entry block.
+  * The header block contains the definition of all field headers (columns) and field level data.
+Loads the first 16 bytes to determine (in order):
+    * How many data entries there are
+    * How many fields are defined
+    * The total size of the header block
+    * The number of data files that are defined in the file.
+    * Each of these are 4 bytes long, with the first 8 bytes being signed integers and the second 8 bytes are unsigned.
+      * JMP File Headers are comprised of 12 bytes in total:
+        * The first 4 bytes represent the field's hash.
+Currently, it is un-known how a field's name becomes a hash.
+          * There may be specific games that have created associations from field hash -> field internal name.
+        * The second 4 bytes represent the field's bitmask
+        * The next 2 bytes represent the starting bit for the field within a given data line in the JMP file.
+        * The second to last byte represents the shift bits, which is required when reading certain field data.
+        * The last byte represents the data type, as defined as either Int, Str, or Floats.
+  * The data block contains the table row data one line at a time.
+    * Each row is represented by multiple columns of data, each of which should match to a JMP field header and its respective value type (Int, Str, Float, etc.)
+  * It should be noted that there will be extra bytes typically at the end of a jmp file, which are padded with "@".
+    * These paddings can be anywhere from 1 to 31 bytes, up until the total bytes is divisible by 32.